ben-jacobson/Linkboxes.io/README.md

     - Probably a good idea to use a Captcha to ensure people can't just use a bot to create their own pages.
 We have space for 60M bookmark lists
     - Re-Look at our list save method for the url_id hashing function, can we catch other exceptions and maybe do some logging?
 How can we test this a bit more for robustness
     - On Sign up, the verify password field has not yet been set up
     - Can we create any automated testing for our JQuery code?
 What about the GUI aspect such as drag and drop, etc.
+    - Test to see what injection someone can do with our input.
+E.g could they input some javascript into the page title?
+Django has autoescaping to resolve this
+     - We should come up with better terminology for List.
+It's not user friendly